 Underneath you can find useful resources and information about MIDIGrade.

-Before emailing support, please read through FAQ and "Common problems & Troubleshooting" chapter in the user manual.
-You'll likely find the answer to your question there!
+Before contacting support, please read through FAQ and "Common problems & Troubleshooting" chapter in user manual.

 MIDIGrade is developed by award-winning cinematographer Julius Koivistoinen.

 "I started colour grading out of necessity in 2014 and totally fell in love with it.
 Previously having had a decade-long career in photography, I already was familiar with the process of fine-tuning colours.
 I believe rich and tastefully done colour-work is crucial for any project's success!"

 USD $99.
 Buy it once - get a lifetime license.

 MIDIGrade is compatible with macOS (Intel & Apple Silicon) and Windows.